-- Meet with you regularly throughout the placement Provide feedback which may be obtained by direct observation and from gathering - Undertake some, but by no means all of your work place based assessments.
+- Meet with you regularly throughout the placement - Provide feedback which may be obtained by direct observation and from gathering the views of others working with you - Undertake some, but by no means all of your work place based assessments.

 For the duration of your programme you will also have a GP Educational Supervisor (ES), who will be a local GP Trainer or TPD.
 Educational Supervisors are responsible for overseeing your clinical and educational progress.
 In addition, your educational supervisor will: